ROBACON/mobspy/README.md

 ## Basic syntax

 To create species from scratch, use the BaseSpecies function that takes as an argument the number of species one wants to make.
-One can define reactions using the '>>' operator, and the brackets '[]' can be used to assign rates.
+To assign rates, one can define reactions using the '>>' operator and the brackets '[]'.
 To assign counts, use the call operator.
 An elementary example is the following:

 	A, B, C, D = BaseSpecies(4)
 	A(200) + B(100) >> 2*C + D [420]